nyankoclaws/tp/docs/DeveloperGuide.md

     * Pros: More convenient if the user wants to delete multiple free times at once.
 For example, `deleteTime [index] ft/Wed:1000-1200` will delete the `Wed:1000-1100` and `Wed:1100-1200` free time tags.
     * Cons: Could introduce more bugs that are more challenging to resolve in a short period of time (Given the current time constraints).

-#### Future enhancement for this feature:
-* **Delete in-between free time intervals**
-    * Currently, the code deletes the new time tag from the HashSet if the time tag interval matches exactly with the input.
-    * To improve user experience, it could be useful to be able to delete free times that fall within an interval of a current free time tag.
-This will also mean that the remaining intervals will be split into 2 separate freeTimeTags.
-    * For example, an initial freeTimeTag could be `Mon:1000-1400`.
-Calling `deleteTime [index] ft/Mon:1100-1200` will result in the new freeTimeTags `Mon:1000-1100` and `Mon:1200-1400`.
 #### Design considerations:

 **Aspect: How add free time executes:**